 If you require more facilities check out the caravan parks in nearby Mingenew or Mullewa.

-We head out to Mingenew Hill on the outskirts of Mingenew town.
-It has a great view of the local canola fields and some interesting ‘art’ at the beginning of the road turn off.
-It’s then out to Depot Hill, which was used as a training firing range during WW2.
-There are even some artifacts and trenches around to explore.
+We head out to Mingenew Hill on the outskirts of Mingenew town which has a great view over the local canola fields and some interesting ‘art’ at the beginning of the road turn off.
+It’s then out to Depot Hill, which was used as a training firing range during WW2 and there are still some artefacts and trenches around to explore.

 I found the ground here full of pink everlastings.

 If you have more time and are really into wildflowers, take a 1/2 day trip out to Canna which is known for its huge variety of orchids.

 We then head back to the campsite to explore the surrounds and end up crossing the adjacent trickling river and up its banks to the other side where we find sprawling wildflowers and even an old coal mine shaft.
 There are a lot more birds over this side and I spot the red-capped robins, splendid fairy-wrens, black cockatoos, galahs and twenty-eights flying around.
 There’s another trail here that does a 3.5km loop up a hill and there are plenty of other trails in the area to explore, but if you’re only here for a day then exploring the road into Miner’s campsite and the river bank opposite the campsite will give you all the wildflowers you need to get your fix.
 It’s stunning!

 That night we find not a cloud in the sky and are able to view the Milky Way like I’ve never seen before, it was just so clear.
 So many stars!

 We stay up for a few hours waiting for the Milky Way to arc its way over to the horizon before we walk down the road to get a few shots.